jhallen/futurenet/readme.md

 would call attributes types today.
 Attributes are mostly predefined (but there are also user defined attributes), and are numbered and named.

+OrCAD does not have this attribute concept.
+Instead the type of any text depends on where it is located.
+Typically there are different entry methods for the different locations.

-First, decide on the purpose of the text.
+Anyway to place a label, first decide on the purpose of the text.
 For a label on a wire, we want a "SIG"- a Signal, which is attribute number 5.
 So enter the command to select this attribute:

     'a sig <Enter>       - Choose attribute by name
     'a 5 <Enter>         - Choose attribute by number